GetLevvel/katacoda-scenarios/rhoar-vertx/quote-generator/00-intro.md

 And many more…​

-This first scenario will focus on creating the quote-generator microservice.
+This first scenario will focus on creating the first service called the quote-generator.
 In the subsequent scenarios, you will create other services and a whole application at the end that is:

 * based on Vert.x
 * distributed